 The third judge made the most useful comments.
 This person pointed out that POV was blurred and that the passive voice was used too often.
 Otherwise this judges comments were mostly positive but the score was only 17/30.

-I have edited the story slightly with those points in mind.
+I have edited the story slightly with those points in mind, but keeping to the word limit.
 Let me know in the comments if you like it.

 by Ally McCormick

 Everybody knew Duncan Campbell was a dependable Presbyterian.
 So his wife and eldest son, Alex, were aghast when he instructed them to take the family home from church without him.

 “I’ve business to do in the village,” he said.